sharmainec/tp/docs/UserGuide.md

 title: User Guide
 ---

 LingoGO! is a **desktop app for university students learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-With digital flashcards, LingoGO! can get your learning faster than traditional flashcards.
+With digital flashcards, LingoGO! can make learning faster and more convenient compared to using than traditional flashcards.

 * Table of Contents
 {:toc}